-a Public Health England advises that oseltamivir oral suspension should be reserved for children under the age of 1 year.
+a The UK Health Security Agency advises that oseltamivir oral suspension should be reserved for children under the age of 1 year.
 Children over 1 year of age, those with swallowing difficulties, and those receiving nasogastric oseltamivir, should use capsules which can be opened and mixed into an appropriate sugary liquid.

 b 10 days if immunocompromised